 All residence halls are non-smoking; this includes all student rooms.

 The University of Akron conducts fire drills once each semester for its residence halls and as required by Ohio’s Fire Code for all other campus buildings.
-During the 2015 calendar year, the University conducted twenty-seven fire drills among its residence halls.
+During the 2017 calendar year, the University conducted 27 fire drills among its residence halls.
 The University also conducted drills for academic support buildings as required by law.
 EOHS also provides on-site fire training in the residence halls upon request.

 Each floor has a clearly marked location where students who require physical assistance to evacuate residence halls should go to obtain evacuation assistance.
 Students must call University Police at 330-972-2911 to secure assistance during an evacuation.
 This number is also posted on each residence hall floor.